Did you know that the craft and hobby niche generates nearly $50 billion annually in the U.S. alone?

-The December 2014 Industry Market Research Report for Fabric, Craft & Sewing Supplies Stores in the US reports that their “industry is slowly rebounding from recessionary lows.
-Improvement in consumer confidence and an anticipated increase in disposable income has helped industry revenue grow, and an increased interest in do-it-yourself (DIY) fashion has encouraged consumers to purchase more fabric and craft supplies”.
+The Industry Market Research Report for Fabric, Craft & Sewing Supplies Stores in the US reported that the hobby niche “industry is slowly rebounding from recessionary lows.
+Improvement in consumer confidence and an anticipated increase in disposable income has helped industry revenue growth, and an increased interest in do-it-yourself (DIY) fashion has encouraged consumers to purchase more fabric and craft supplies”.

 They also anticipate that between 2014 and 2019, “the continued rise in discretionary spending by consumers will promote revenue growth, and the aging baby boomer demographic is also expected to support industry demand.”